 Water well.
 A common mistake is to give the garden a light sprinkle and let it go at that.
 After you plant anything, be sure to soak it immediately and thoroughly.
 Be careful of just using sprinklers as they only water the foliage.
 In the hot summer, most of that water evaporates before it does any good, and the roots rarely get the water they need.
-Water deeply will promote the development of a deep and extensive root system.
+Watering deeply will promote the development of a deep and extensive root system.
 Frequent and light watering only promotes shallow rooting.
-The preferred deep-rooted plants will be able to survive hot dry weather much better because their roots will be able to reach the moisture deep in the soil.
+Well rooted plants will be able to survive hot dry weather much better because their roots will be able to reach the moisture deep in the soil.